amirblum/Subjugate/README.md

 The rules are:
 You can only subjugate the closest enemy within your line of sight.
-You can destroy enemies only with subjugated enemies of the same type Don't let the enemies hit your house!!
+You can destroy enemies only with subjugated enemies of the same type Don't let the enemies hit your house!!!